flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 On this page, we can input our zero fuel weight (ZFW) and zero fuel weight center of gravity (ZFWCG).

 !!! warning "Important Info - FMS Gross Weight (FMS GW)"
+    Fuel and payload have to be set in the aircraft (see link below) and passenger boarding has to be **complete or in progress** for the ZFW/ZFWCG values to be correct.
+The
+    "planned" payload values are used for the calculation if boarding has not been completed.

+    *Ideally you no longer have to wait for boarding to be completed to finalize preparations on the INIT FUEL PRED page.*

+    ??? info "Open for Stable Version Only"
-    Fuel and payload have to be set in the aircraft (see link below) and passenger boarding has to be complete for the ZFW/ZFWCG to be correct.
+        Fuel and payload have to be set in the aircraft (see link below) and passenger boarding has to be **complete** for the ZFW/ZFWCG to be correct.

     Gross Weight (GW) value on the ECAM will appear only when certain conditions are satisfied: